As a trader I have to tell you that I often find myself lost. I ask myself: What am I, what do I do? What is my name?

-Lately, I walk around different cities and I see the commercial past and the life they had, and that now they are practically dormitory cities.
+Lately I walk around different cities and I see the commercial past and the life they had had, and that at the moment they are practically dormitory cities.
 This is not the case of Granollers, but in Granollers we have another problem, like many other cities, which is the "cloning" of commerce.
-One loses the illusion of going from one city to another because in practically all of them there are practically the same shops.
-And this cloning is spreading to foreign cities like Paris or London and all over Europe.
+One loses the illusion of going from one city to another because in practically all of them there are the same stores.
+And this cloning extends to foreign cities like Paris or London and all over Europe.
 And who is to blame for all this?
 The big companies?
 The city councils?
 The administration?
-The politicians?...?
+The politicians? ...
 I would say that we are largely to blame.

 We have the world we consume.
-Often the shopkeepers themselves do not go to buy from small shops.
+Many times the shopkeepers themselves we do not go to buy the small commerce.
 It turns out that we all go to 20 companies that we all know and that decide for us the world we "don't want".

 Some time ago I was giving a talk at the University of Girona and in front of about 60 students I asked them a question: tell me a store here in Girona where they sell furniture, and nobody could tell me any.
 So I asked them, where do I go to buy furniture?
 You know what they told me?
 Then I asked them, tell me a sports store here in Girona, but none of the 60 students answered.
 I don't need to tell you where they bought sports products.

 We have the world we deserve and we have the world we consume.
 And only individual exercise will bring about this change, which, although small, will end up being the one that will change things.
-If we don't do it, it is because we don't want to.
-As Carles Capdevila, who unfortunately is no longer with us, used to say: it's a curious thing about this country that when a neighbourhood shop closes, everyone complains and there was never anyone to go shopping.
+If we do not do it is because we do not want to.
+As Carles Capdevila, who unfortunately is no longer with us, used to say: it's funny in this country that when a neighborhood store closes, everyone complains and there was never anyone to go shopping.

 So what to do if you are earning less and less?
-Well, buy less, ladies and gentlemen!
-This is what a 4th generation shopkeeper tells you: when people were buying less, we small traders sold much more.
-And not only that, we sold with a conscience, we knew our customers and we were a fundamental part of the city.
+Well, buy less, ladies and gentlemen! a 4th generation shopkeeper tells you: when people were buying less, we small shopkeepers sold much more.
+And not only that, we sold with conscience, we knew our customers and we were a fundamental part of the city.

 For all these reasons, together we must be able to create a creative trade, with its own style, within a sensitive and sustainable environment rooted in our culture, where people interact and consume consciously.
 Also an innovative commerce committed to the society of the moment and excited about its present.
-We must recover the human dimension of the city, of the individual, of the community, of coexistence, of participation.
+We must recover the human measure of the city, of the individual, of the community, of coexistence, of participation.
 Without participation there is no democracy.
-Participate, talk, look, look, listen, listen, create, decide for ourselves where we buy, what for, how, when and how much.
+To participate, to talk, to look, to listen, to listen, to create, to decide for ourselves where we buy, what for, how, when and how much.
 According to Vicenç Partal, finding the balance between the global and the local, knowing how to be "glocal", is our great challenge for the future.

-Finally, a quote from Ken Blanchard and Michael O'Connor: "True success comes not from proclaiming our values, but from consistently putting them into practice every day".
+In closing, a quote from Ken Blanchard and Michael O`Connor "True success comes not from proclaiming our values, but from consistently putting them into practice every day".

-Well, tomorrow when I raise the shutters again, I will think that I am the heir to one of the oldest trades in the world, but above all, and I say this from the bottom of my heart, the most beautiful in the world, because every time the door opens, a person (not a consumer) enters with whom we can exchange ideas and feelings.
+Well, tomorrow when I raise the shutter again I will think that I am the heir of one of the oldest trades in the world, but above all, and I say this from my heart, the most beautiful in the world, because every time the door opens, a person (not a consumer) enters with whom we can exchange ideas and feelings.
 And at that very moment this miracle takes place.
 And this is also life.